Eric-Mulaa/Customer_Analysis/Customers-Report.md

-We expect the mean of residuals to be close to zero, and it is, and the standard deviation of residuals to be close to the standard deviation of the error term from the fir to the training sample.
+We expect the mean of residuals to be close to zero, and it is, and the standard deviation of residuals to be close to the standard deviation of the error term from the training sample.

 ##### Those look pretty good!